The Difference

 This podcast series has been created by Te Pou, a national mental health and addiction workforce development agency in Aotearoa New Zealand.
 Additional resources are available at www.tepou.co.nz/initiatives/strengthening-the-mental-health-and-addiction-support-workforce

-- Further resources for episode two – Please visit this link to learn more about supporting older people.
+- Further resources for episode five – Please visit this link to learn more about ethics and boundaries for support workers.

 - Te Pou web page for support workers – Please visit the Te Pou website for information, links, and tips for support workers in mental health and addiction services in Aotearoa NZ.